10 Insanely Useful Shaving Tips And Tricks That You May Not Know About

 To prevent this, one needs to regularly touch up the blade’s edge to keep it sharp enough for shaving.
 This is what stropping is for—it realigns the cutting edge of the blade.

 Mark from Sharpologist says that the fine edge of the razor will always become microscopically bent especially when cutting coarse beards.
 That’s why he recommends that the edge must always be realigned after use.
-A stropped blade will always result to an easier and comfortable shave.
+A stropped blade will always result to an easier and comfortable shave than any disposable razor.

 Don’t Use a Leather Belt for Stropping